-Applicants must have earned a baccalaureate degree in a life science (e.g., Biochemistry, Biology, Cell Biology, Clinical Laboratory Sciences, Microbiology, Molecular Biosciences, etc.) prior to enrollment in the program and should have a minimum grade point average (GPA) of 3.0.
+Applicants must have earned a baccalaureate degree in a life science (e.g., biochemistry, biology, cell biology, clinical laboratory science, microbiology, molecular biosciences, etc.) prior to enrollment in the program and should have a minimum grade point average of 3.0.
 Applicants can be working towards completion of a baccalaureate degree at the time of application, but must have completed their degree requirements before enrolling in the program.
-Prerequisite courses include: General Chemistry (two semesters); Organic Chemistry lecture and laboratory (at least one semester); Biochemistry (one semester); Genetics (one semester); Cell biology (one semester); Calculus (one semester); Physics (one semester).

 The curriculum is structured to provide broad-based knowledge and skills to prepare students for careers in molecular biotechnology settings, such as bioscience industry and research laboratories.
 This program provides a firm foundation in the principles underlying modern biotechnology, and integrates this theoretical understanding with intensive training in a variety of laboratory skills.
 This training is accomplished through lecture and laboratory courses as well as practicum-based experience.